Thank you for your interest in WKU Pre-SLP!

 Basic Sciences (additional requirements for admission to the graduate program)

-The 2014 ASHA certification guidelines require applicants to have college credit in each of the following areas: biological sciences, physical sciences, social/behavioral sciences, and statistics.
-If you need course-work in these areas also, Western Kentucky University will work with you to identify appropriate online general education courses that will fulfill these requirements.
-Please note that many graduate programs are now requiring that the Physical Science course be specific to Chemistry or Physics.
-All students are encouraged to be look specifically at the requirements of graduate programs they will apply to and be certain requirements are met.
+The 2014 ASHA certification guidelines require applicants to have 3 college credits in each of the following areas: biological sciences, physical sciences, social/behavioral sciences, and statistics.
+If you need coursework in these areas, an advisor will work with you to identify courses that will fulfill these requirements.

 Computer System Requirements